RobertElder/CS452/io/kernel4/readme.rst

     Prepares a ``WHO_IS`` message type and sends it to the Name Server.
 As noted in ``RegisterAs``, we either return a Task ID or 0 if the task has not been created.
 However, the task ID returned may be in a zombie state.

 ``AwaitEvent``
     Marks the task as ``EVENT_BLOCKED``.
 The task will be unblocked by the Scheduler via the timer interrupt.
+This call always returns 0 and the user task will be responsible for obtaining the data themselves.

 ``Time``
     Wraps a ``Send`` to the Clock Server.
 It first queries the Name Server for the Clock Server and then sends a ``TIME_REQUEST`` message.
 It expects back a ``TIME_REPLY`` message and returns the time.